 Are you thinking of travelling alone to Italy?
 Here’s why you should do it and six of the best solo travel destinations in Italy.

 La Bella Italia, the land of artists and sculptors, poets and dreamers.

 Italy was one of the first countries that I visited as a solo traveller 30 years ago, and one to which I have returned more times than I can count.

 So what is it that has drawn me back to Italy time and time again?

-In this article, I’ll make the case for Italy as one of the best destinations for those travelling alone, including first-time solo travellers and, with the help of some fellow travel writers, recommend the best solo travel destinations in Italy.
+In this article, I’ll make the case for Italy as one of the best destinations for those travelling alone, including first-time solo travellers.
+And with the help of some fellow travel writers, I’ll recommend the best solo travel destinations in Italy.

 Why Italy is a Great Travel Destination

 Let’s start with the outrageous romance of the country.
 From the serenading Venetian gondoliers to the hilltop Tuscan towns, Italy has a dreamlike quality that fires the imagination.

 Italy’s landscape is equally majestic.
 The lines of cypress trees hugging the Tuscan hills, the rugged cliffs of the Amalfi Coast, the lakes of Lombardy; there’s something for every traveller.

 Italy’s historical heritage is second-to-none, from the Etruscans to Ancient Rome to the Renaissance and beyond.
 I challenge you not to be blown away by a visit to Ostia Antica or Pompeii.

 And talking of the Italian Renaissance, in my view, Italy’s artistic legacy is the best in the world.
-Cities such as Florence, Sienna and Urbino, displaying their Renaissance treasures like the jewels they are.
+Cities such as Urbino, Sienna and Florence display their Renaissance paintings like the jewels they are.
 And there are worse ways of spending an afternoon in Rome than hunting down Caravaggios in dimly lit Baroque churches.

 To use a well-worn cliché, Italian food is to die for.
 Each region is proud of its own specialities and even in the humblest establishment you are pretty much guaranteed a first-rate meal.